If DoorDash wins, what do we lose?

 To deliver Xu’s promise of giving consumers “the best of your city,” as he says, DoorDash needs to woo a wide variety of restaurants and retailers.
 Many have come to DoorDash because of its scale and success in the suburbs.
 Some also see the change to California’s labor laws as a sign of the service’s potential longevity.
 In early January, Albertsons, which operates 2,200 supermarkets in 34 states, opted to “discontinue using our own home delivery fleet across a variety of market areas and states,” as it shared in a statement at the time.

-The grocer had already been using DoorDash Drive since 2019, and now some of those unionized, full-time jobs from its own fleet would be outsourced to DoorDash.
+The grocer had already been using DoorDash Drive since 2019, and now some of those full-time jobs from its own fleet would be outsourced to DoorDash.

 Back in 2014, when DoorDash had just graduated from its origins as a Stanford Business School project called Palo Alto Delivery, an entrepreneur named Adam Price was in New York building out a similar idea.
 His company, Homer, had developed software that made local logistics more efficient and cheaper than traditional courier businesses.
 He quickly managed to attract the kind of fast-casual chain restaurants—Chopt, Dig Inn, and Dos Toros—that millennials, who were already using their phones to run the fine details of their lives, were queueing around the block for.